Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Preliminaries

 In this case, $Q(\cdot, \overline{\xv})$ is a quadratic majorant of $\xi$ at~$\overline{\xv}$. \end{definition}

 Since $\Pm_{\overline{\xv}}$ is SPD, minimizing the quadratic surrogate yields a closed-form update:

-A key benefit of MM is that the majorant can provide a larger and safer descent step than standard gradient descent.
+A key benefit of MM is that a well-designed majorant can provide a larger and safer descent step than standard gradient descent.
 However, using a dense SPD matrix requires computing $\Pm_{\overline{\xv}}^{-1}$, which may be computationally expensive.